InteraptSkills/Mongoose-with-MongoDB/README.md

 Now, go into to your seeds file.
 Here we will populate the database.
 First, we need to require Mongoose and connect to our database.

-This allows us to have a connection to our student database.
+This allows us to have a connection to our students database.
 ```
 require('dotenv').config();
 const Schema = mongoose.Schema